University of Wisconsin–Madison

 We are seeking children and youth (ages 7–17 years) who:

-• Have been diagnosed with cerebral palsy or another motor impairment
+• Have a diagnosis of cerebral palsy or another, similar, motor condition

-• Experience speech limitations (very mild to severe), such as:
+• Experience speech limitations (ranging from mild to severe), such as:

 • Speech that is hard to understand